Content from Python Fundamentals

 • “Import a Python library and use the functions it contains.”

-• “Select individual values and subsections from data.”
+• “Select individual values from data.”

 • “Perform operations on arrays of data.”